Julek-Git/Julek-Git/README.md

 - 👋 Hi, I’m @Julek-Git
 - 👀 I’m interested in programming and books.
-- 🌱 I’m currently learning Unity and React .
+- 🌱 I’m currently learning React .
 - 💞️ I’m looking to collaborate on me. :P
-- 📫 How to reach me by mail (julando810@gmail.com).
+- 📫 How to reach me by mail (julek@sobczuk.pl).

 <!---
 Julek-Git/Julek-Git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.